CodeKommissar/The-WebDev-Blog/content/the_command_line/first_steps.md

 The "ls" command means **"List"**.
 This command *lists* all of the non-hidden files that are in the current directory.
 In other words, it let's you "view" what is inside of the directory in which you currently are.

-In my case, the answer that I received from the computer when I typed the ls command was:
+In my case, the answer that I received from the computer when I typed the "ls" command was:

 	Desktop
 	Documents